JUMP TO

 - Enjoy roasted veggies as a side dish – They bring flavor and texture to any kind of meal.

-- Use them in other dishes – Try adding roasted veggies to any kind of salad, regular soups or cream soups, or even into quick leftover bowls.
+- Use them in other dishes – Try adding roasted veggies to different salads, regular soups or cream soups, or into quick leftover bowls.

-- They are great with egg-based recipes – Think omelette variations, scrambled eggs, fried eggs or why not a quick salad made with boiled eggs.
+- They are great with egg-based recipes – Think omelette variations, scrambled eggs or fried eggs, and why not a quick salad made with boiled eggs.

-- Simply eat your roasted veggies alone – Pair these roasted veggies with different extras like olives, nuts or seeds, or your favorite cheese (cheddar, brie, parmeggiano) and you’ll end-up with an easy and nutritious meal.
+- Simply eat your roasted veggies alone – Pair these roasted veggies with different extras like olives, nuts or seeds, or use quality cheese (cheddar, brie, parmeggiano) and you’ll end-up with an easy and nutritious meal.

 - A great way to meal-prep – It doesn’t take a lot of effort to prepare a big tray of roasted veggies and you can use them all week long.
 Just store them in the fridge covered with something to keep the air from reaching them.